buildo/book/book/frontend/tutorial/step_3.md

 expect(greeting).toBe("Hello");
 ```

-Despite this, it is not something we do it often in practite.
-But it's still good to know.
+It is not something we often do in practite, but it's still good to know.

 ## Step2 -> Step3 diff